lionelvillard/kcp-playground/demos/kafka/README.md

   Current workspace is "root:platform" (type root:organization).
   ```

-Application developers can create workspaces under the projects workspaces they have access to.
+Application developers can create workspaces under the application workspaces they have access to.

 - Create the `applications` workspace containing all applications in your organization: